ix5/sx-docs/content/docs/building.md

 ## Prepare build environment
 Run `source build/envsetup.sh` inside your build environment and then `lunch`.
 Select your device from the list.
 It will look like `aosp_f83xx-...` where `f83xx` is the model number of your device.
-You can choose between `debug` and `userdebug` builds, see [Choose a target](https://source.android.com/setup/build/building#choose-a-target).
+You can choose between `eng` and `userdebug` builds, see [Choose a target](https://source.android.com/setup/build/building#choose-a-target).
 For your own usage, `userdebug` is most likely what you want.